Page cover

 string?

-Sets the default payment method for the checkout.
-The specified method will be automatically preselected.
+optional.
+If not specified, all payment methods supported for the selected currency will be returned.
+If specified, the method will be automatically preselected at checkout.
 Supported values include card, google, apple, revolut_pay, volt_banktransfer_eur, EightBWorld_instapay, interac_gk, unlimint_pix_brl and others.
 Refer to Payment methods for the full and up-to-date list.

 payment_method=apple